guigrpa/mady/ROADMAP.md

 * Split in two, adding oao and creating mady-cli
 * Add watch-based parsing
 * Add Google Translate (triggers for all new keys and languages, sent to users asynchronously)

+- Improve creation subscriptions, so that they no longer require full data downloads

 Someday: *Nothing identified right now!*